AngryMitch/Spotify_Backgrounds/README.md

 ## Troubleshooting

 - **No Album Art Found**: Ensure Spotify is running and that you have album art cached locally.
 Check your Spotify cache directory and permissions.
-- **Image Processing Errors**: Verify that the required Python packages are installed and up to date.

 ## Contributing